 “Basically, every wrestler who made a living from wrestling and was able to put food on the table and pay the rent or buy a house should be in the hall of fame.
 That’s my personal opinion.”

 Buddy Rose passed away from natural causes on April 28, 2009.
-He has yet to be inducted into the WWE Hall of Fame.
+Ten years later, he was inducted into the legacy wing of the WWE Hall of Fame.

 Unfortunately, like many, it was an honor he could not experience while alive.